rust-lang/rfcs/text/2442-simple-postfix-macros.md

 A macro may attach the designator `self` to a parameter not named `$self`, such as `$x:self`.
 Using `$self:self` is a convention, not a requirement.

+A single macro may define multiple rules, some that use `$self:self` and some that do not, which allows it to be invoked either as a postfix macro or as a non-postfix macro.
+Rules specifying `$self:self` will only match postfix invocations, and rules not specifying `$self:self` will only match non-postfix invocations.

 A postfix macro invocation, like any other macro invocation, may use any form of delimiters around the subsequent arguments: parentheses (`expr.m!()`), braces (`expr.m!{}`), or square brackets (`expr.m![]`).